kaamiik/fm-Product-list-with-Cart-using-react-tailwind/README.md

 ### What I learned

-In this project, I learned about state management using the `useState` hook in React, as well as how to utilize `useEffect` for handling side effects in functional components.
-I also explored the implementation of `forwardRef` for managing component references.
-Additionally, I focused on creating different components and practicing prop delegation to enhance reusability.
-I used prop drilling for state management in this project, but I plan to use the Context API for more efficient state management in future projects.
+In this project, I learned about state management using the React Context API, which allowed me to efficiently manage and share state across components without prop drilling.
+I implemented multiple context providers for both cart state and modal ref management, demonstrating how to create and consume context in a React application.
+I also explored the use of `useRef` for managing component references.
 To improve accessibility, I added a `div` with the `sr-only` class to provide aria-live announcements for screen readers when items are added or removed.
 Furthermore, I used Tailwind v4 for this project, which does not require a `tailwind.config.js` file, and I utilized the `@theme` directive along with custom properties to add custom styles.

 ## Author